MESMER-group/mesmer/docs/source/development.rst

 - `Regular expressions <https://www.oreilly.com/ideas/an-introduction-to-regular-expressions>`_

-    - we use `regex101.com <regex101.com>`_ to help us write and check our regular expressions, make sure the language is set to Python to make your life easy!
+    - you can use `regex101.com <regex101.com>`_ to help write and check regular expressions, make sure the language is set to Python to make your life easy!

 Testing philosophy
 ------------------